irskep/irskep.github.com/content/posts/2013-05-04-we-dreamers-postmortem.md

 I got a friendly nod from a post on [Indie Statik's Ludum Dare highlights](http://indiestatik.com/2013/04/29/ludum-dare-26/).
-They compared We Dreamers to Peter Molyneux’s game Curiosity, which I have mixed feelings about, but it’s still nice to be noticed.
+They compared We Dreamers to Peter Molyneux’s game Curiosity.
+I'm not sure if that's a compliment, but it’s still nice to be noticed.
 They have a [second highlights post](http://indiestatik.com/2013/05/02/ludum-dare-25-part-2/) as well.

 ## Technical details